alejandrogzi/packbed/README.md

 > ```bash
 > packbed -b path/to/b1.bed,path/to/b2.bed -o path/to/output --type comp -s
 > ```
-> if you want to colorize the components but send them all to just 1 file:
+> if you want to colorize the components but send them all to just 1.bed file [default]:
 > ```bash
-> packbed -b path/to/b1.bed,path/to/b2.bed -o path/to/output --colorize --type bed
+> packbed -b path/to/b1.bed,path/to/b2.bed -o path/to/output --colorize
 > ```

 ### Library